Alenichel/CodiglioniDellOglioNichelini-HypermediaProject/backend/main.md

 #### Group tasks

-- Design: database design, final document review
+- Design: database design, final document review.
-- Front end:
-- Back end:
+- Back end: API definition and testing, populating the database, deployment on Heroku.

 #### Fabio Codiglioni

 - Design: C-IDM and P-IDM diagrams
-- Front end:
-- Back end:
+- Pages: introductory services, introductory events, introductory news, single news and search pages, header.

 #### Luca dell'Oglio

 - Design: L-IDM, scenarios
-- Front end:
-- Back end:
+- Pages: about us, contact form, single service and single event pages.

 #### Alessandro Nichelini

 - Design: design in the small
-- Front end:
-- Back end:

-Describe here how development tasks have been subdivided among members of the group, e.g.:

-> - Foo worked on front end (80%) and OpenAPI Spec (20% of the time) > - Bar worked on ....
+- Pages: introductory people and person pages, home page, footer.

+Each member handled both the front end and the back end parts of the pages they were assigned.

-### Analysis of existing API
+### Analysis of existing API TODO

 Describe here the research of (full or part of) existing APIs that are similar in objectives and scope to the one implemented, that have possibly guided implementation choices (these should not be necessarily OpenAPI implementations).
 Toy APIs (such as the Swagger's Pet Store) or the example shown during lectures are not a valid response.